openemail/openemail-docs-v1/docs/firststeps-rp.md

     Make sure you run `generate_config.sh` before you enable any site configuration examples below.
 The script `generate_config.sh` copies snake-oil certificates to the correct location, so the services will not fail to start due to missing files.

 !!! info
-    Using the site configs below will **forward ACME requests to openemail** and let it handle certificates itself.
-The downside of using openemail as ACME client behind a reverse proxy is, that you will need to reload your webserver after acme-openemail changed/renewed/created the certificate.
+    Using the site configs below will **forward ACME requests to Openemail** and let it handle certificates itself.
+The downside of using Openemail as ACME client behind a reverse proxy is, that you will need to reload your webserver after acme-openemail changed/renewed/created the certificate.
 You can either reload your webserver daily or write a script to watch the file for changes.
 On many servers logrotate will reload the webserver daily anyway.

     If you want to use a local certbot installation, you will need to change the SSL certificate parameters accordingly.  **Make sure you run a post-hook script** when you decide to use external ACME clients.
 You will find an example at the bottom of this page.

 **2\.** Configure your local webserver as reverse proxy:

-### **Apache 2.4 as a reverse proxy**
+### **Apache 2.4 as a Reverse Proxy**

 ** Install Required modules:
 ```
 a2enmod rewrite proxy proxy_http headers ssl
 ```
-We rewrite to HTTPS, but keep requests to autoconfig.* on a plain session.
+We rewrite to `HTTPS`,` but keep requests to `autoconfig.*`` on a plain session.

 Let's Encrypt will follow our rewrite, certificate requests will work fine.

-**Take care of highlighted lines.**
+**Take care of highlighted lines.**.
+You need to asjut

 ``` apache hl_lines="2 12 13 19 23 24 29 30"
 <VirtualHost *:80>